Background pattern

 Depending on your response to the medication, the nature of your illness, your age, and your weight, your doctor will indicate the correct dose for you, starting with a low initial dose and gradually increasing the dose until the desired effect is achieved.

-Infants and children under 10 years old (or up to 30 kg of weight)
+Infants and children under 10years (or up to 30 kg of weight)

 The initial dose is 0.01-0.03 mg/kg/day, divided into two or three doses.
-The dose can be increased by 0.25-0.5 mg every 3 days until the seizures are well controlled or the side effects prevent further dose increases.
+The dose can be increased by 0.25-0.5 mg every 3 days, until the seizures are well controlled or side effects prevent further dose increases.
 The maintenance dose is 0.1 mg/kg/day.

-Never exceed the maximum dose of 0.2 mg/kg/day in infants and children under 10 years old.
+The maximum dose of 0.2 mg/kg/day should never be exceeded in infants and children under 10 years.

 The initial dose is 1-1.5 mg/day, divided into two or three doses.
-This dose can be increased by 0.25-0.5 mg every 3 days until the maintenance dose (usually 3-6 mg/day) is reached.
+This dose can be increased by 0.25-0.5 mg every 3 days until the maintenance dose is reached (usually 3-6 mg/day).
+As with all medications for treating epilepsy, treatment with Clonazepam Biomed should not be stopped abruptly, but rather gradually reduced.

 Take the tablets with water or another non-alcoholic beverage.